 Compelling images abound, waiting to be discovered.
 The landscape of Marin County, California, where I live, constantly changes with seasons, fog and time.
-Abstract art appears in an eroded boat hull or peeled paint on a truck.
-Striking lines and curves emerge from ceilings and staircases.
+Abstract art appears in an eroded boat hull, peeled paint on a truck or even kitchen tools.
+Evocative lines and curves emerge from seed pods, flowers, ceilings and staircases.

 Unearthed Landscapes settle somewhere between the real and the imagined—not of the earth, but shaped by the same forces as natural terrain.
 They are unearthed from deterioration and decay on any surface subjected to the elements.
 These miniature scenes conjure vast, striking landscapes, divorced from any sense of their original small scale.
 Organic layers of texture, shape and color transform into striated mountains and foggy mornings and coastal cliffs beating back the sea.
 These images symbolize the resilience of beauty, ceaselessly emerging from unlikely, seemingly ugly places.
 The series contemplates the duality of destruction and creativity, what is worthless or worthwhile.